 Image: Study for Kiss by Bridget Riley

-All writing and photos © Molly Delight Whitehead unless otherwise credited
+All writing and photos on site © Molly Delight Whitehead unless otherwise credited